 Themed House Parties

-This one should be fun!
-Create a fundraising theme – like the Disco 70s or Big Hair 80s.
-Hire a DJ to bring the tunes and some local food trucks to park out front.
-Encourage everyone to come in style by offering Best Dressed contests.
+Fraternity house parties are fun college fundraising events.
+Here’s how they work.
+Start by creating a fundraising theme for the event – like the Disco 70s or Big Hair 80s.
+Hire a DJ to bring the tunes and some local food trucks to park out front and serve it up.
+Encourage everyone to come in style by offering Best Dressed contests and providing costume accessories at the door.
 Charge an entry fee and then include a raffle fundraiser as part of the event to raise additional dollars.
-Be sure to have staff on hand that assure this fraternity fundraising event is alcohol free and everyone can join the fun.
+Be sure to have University staff on hand that assures this fraternity fundraising event is alcohol-free and everyone can join the fun.

 Fraternity Fundraising Sales